Homemade Candied Orange Peel (Old Fashioned Recipe)

 A saucepan, cooling rack and a rimmed tray (or large baking dish) are needed for this recipe.

-Boiled orange peel spread out on a cooling rack
+STEP 3.
+Drain the peel and spread it out on a cooling rack for 10 minutes to dry.

 What is candied orange made of?